mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 comments: true
 ---

 PaperFaces was an iPad drawing project by time traveling designer and illustrator Michael Rose --- that's me!
-It began in August 2012, when I started drawing portraits on my iPad using the [Paper by 53 app](http://www.fiftythree.com/paper) and [ended two years later]({{ site.url }}{% post_url /articles/2014-08-29-paperfaces-retrospective %}).
+It began in August 2012, when I started drawing portraits on my iPad using the [Paper by FiftyThree app](http://www.fiftythree.com/paper) and [ended two years later]({{ site.url }}{% post_url /articles/2014-08-29-paperfaces-retrospective %}).

 {% include toc.html %}